Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/thirdassigment.rst

      python link.py

-As an output you’ll get a .txt file that’ll contain the link found in each pdf.
+As an output you’ll get a .txt file called 'links.txt' that’ll contain the link found in each pdf.

 Output example: